andyjaj/chainamps/README.md

 There is also a driver to create and store the local basis and operators for a model (STORE\_MODEL.bin) and a driver to post process stored translationally invariant unit cells (UNITCELL\_MEASURE.bin).

-Several example models are implemented, via example files in the examples sub directory.
-In addition user defined models can be studied.
+Several models are implemented, and in addition user defined models can be studied.
+Documented examples can be found in the examples subdirectory.

+A partial Makefile, 'Makefile_indep' is included for assistance building on systems without cmake.

 Usage info on the drivers can be found by running them without any command line arguments.